LSSTDESC/TXPipe/examples/cluster_mag/readme.md

 We only need a very minimal environment here:

+    # you may get an error from this first one.
+It's not a problem
     source examples/nersc/setup
     python -m venv env
     source env/bin/activate
     pip install ceci numpy scipy parallel_statistics

+    # This NERSC-specific command makes a directory which
+    # is split ("striped") across multiple discs for faster I/O
+    mkdir -p data/cluster_mag/outputs
+    stripe_large data/cluster_mag/outputs

 ## Looking at the pipline